The Best Seat Chair Cushion for Back Pain

 - Resilient.
 Typical natural latex seat cushions prevent you from sinking into them too much after a certain point and rebound as you apply your body weight.
 This is what makes natural latex so unique.

 - Customizable.
-Due to natural latex’s versatility, I’ve been able to design so many custom products, which is why chiropractic and ergonomics are among my favourite fields.
+Due to natural latex’s versatility, I’ve been able to design so many custom products, which is why chiropractic and ergonomics are among my favorite fields.

 - It’s Non-Toxic/ Eco-Friendly.
 In contrast to memory foam cushions, natural latex seats are made of natural materials and do not contain chemicals.